 Looking for MicroSD or CompactFlash Recovery?

-MicroSD cards use monolithic architecture requiring chip-off techniques with spider-board micro-soldering.
+MicroSD cards use monolithic architecture requiring specialized chip-off techniques via solderless spider-board adapters or manual micro-soldering.
 CompactFlash uses a 50-pin PATA interface common in industrial equipment.
 See our MicroSD recovery or CompactFlash recovery pages.

 Need Recovery for Other Devices?